tangbruce/MC3172/README.md

 # MC3172
 MC3172 demo from http://www.gxchip.cn/.
-I modify uart app add some of codes.
+I modify uart app and add some of codes.